grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

-Now, this compiles but is evaluated as false because of the guard assertion that we put at the end.
+Now, this compiles but is considered false because of the guard assertion that we put at the end.
 Our goal is to substitute it with a proper assertion for the expected result.
 The return value of the call to `HoldOnASecondWhileWeImportYourDatabase` is a string message, so all we need to do is to come up with the message that we expect in case of the trial version:

 ```csharp
 [Fact]